Madame Curie (film): Production

 Universal Studios quickly bought the rights to Ève Curie's book, with Irene Dunne in mind to play Marie.
 Dunne traveled to Europe and met with Ève Curie to discuss the project, but Universal sold the property to Metro-Goldwyn-Mayer a few years later.
 In March 1938, Anita Loos contacted Aldous Huxley, then recently moved to Hollywood, saying she would put him in touch with MGM for a writing contract.
 Madame Curie was originally set for production in 1941 starring Greta Garbo with George Cukor directing.
 MGM ultimately rejected Huxley's script for Madame Curie as "too literary," and after Garbo's success in Ninotchka, MGM wanted her to star in another romantic comedy.
 The project was shelved and Garbo left MGM for good in 1942.

-MGM's star Joan Crawford was interested in the role Marie as she wanted to play more serious characters but her request was rejected by Mayer.
-The role went to Greer Garson and Crawford cited this as a reason to leave MGM and sign to Warner Brothers.
+MGM's star Joan Crawford was interested in the role Marie as she wanted to play serious characters, but her request was rejected by Mayer.
+The role went to Greer Garson, and Crawford cited it as a reason to leave MGM and sign to Warner Brothers.

 Mervyn LeRoy replaced Albert Lewin, who was fired shortly before production began.

-While the film is heavily fictionalized for dramatic purposes, the plot managed to adhere to the facts more than most biopics of the 1930s and 40s.
-Madame Curie completely omits any mention of Marie's family in Paris, including her sister Bronislawa, an obstetrician, with whom she was very close.
+While the film is heavily fictionalized for dramatic purposes, the plot managed to adhere to the facts more than most biopics of the 1930s and 1940s.
+Madame Curie completely omits any mention of Marie's family in Paris, including her sister Bronisława, an obstetrician, with whom she was very close.
 There is also virtually no mention of Marie's intense devotion to politics and the liberation/independence of her native Poland.

 Author James Hilton was the narrator for this film.